Sales Team Upskilling for Enterprise AI Adoption

 Sean Nolan

-Once an AI sales solution has been chosen, most enterprises assume the hard work is done.
+Once an AI sales solution has been chosen, most enterprises assume the hard work of sales team upskilling is done.
 In reality, the risk simply shifts: the technology may largely perform as promised, but sales behavior may not change enough to unlock value.
-That’s where structured sales upskilling becomes the decisive factor in whether you see a return in the first 6–12 months.
+That’s where structured sales training and AI sales training become the decisive factors in whether you see a return in the first 6–12 months.

 From my vantage point, the quickest path to ROI is clear: treat AI sales training as an integral part of your go-live plan, not a parallel initiative.
-The aim is simple – help sellers sell more, faster, using the tools you have already paid for.
+The aim is simple – help sellers sell more, faster, using the tools you have already paid for and truly supporting salespeople with tech instead of adding extra admin.

 Generic sales training on “what AI is” has limited value.
-Reps need to see exactly how the new tools help them do their jobs today – not in theory.
+Reps need to see exactly how the new tools help them do their jobs today – not in theory, and how supporting salespeople with tech makes their daily work easier, not harder.

 Anchor AI enablement in real sales motions: